AdobeDocs/analytics-platform.en/help/content-analytics/report/report.md

     A [freeform table](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md) showing the top experience keywords based on the selected conversion metric.

 * **Where do assets appear on my site?**
-  A panel that consists of one freeform table that details where the most viewed assets appear on your site.
-This analysis helps you to understand which pages or sections benefit most from your top-performing assets and where to optimize placement.
+  This freeform table details where your most viewed assets appear.
+Use this analysis to identify high-performing pages and optimize asset placement.

-  The panel consists of one visualization:

   * **Where do the most viewed assets appear?**
     You can break down any asset by dimensions to help you better understand where that image appears.

     In the example [freeform table](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md) (including [thumbnails](#thumbnails) and [previews](#previews)), **[!UICONTROL Asset Perception ID]** is used instead of [!UICONTROL Asset Id].
 Sometimes, the exact same image can get duplicated on your site with a different image URL.
 The [!UICONTROL Asset Perception ID] attribute helps to group these duplicates under a single ID.

-    Because assets can change on a page, each asset is broken down by **[!UICONTROL Experience Id]**, to identify which version of that page the asset appeared on.
+    Because assets can change on a page, the system breaks down each asset by **[!UICONTROL Experience Id]** to identify the version of the page where the asset appeared.
 You can replace [!UICONTROL Experience Id] with other dimensions that help you understand the location of an asset on your site.
 For example, [!UICONTROL Page name], [!UICONTROL Page URL], or [!UICONTROL Site section].

     You can also swap out [!UICONTROL Asset Perception ID] with [!UICONTROL Asset Id] to get a record of where specific image URLs are being referenced.